PlaceNav: Topological Navigation through Place Recognition: Abstract

 \section{Abstract}

-Recent results suggest that splitting topological navigation into robot-independent and robot-specific components improves navigation performance by enabling the robot-independent part to be trained with data collected by different robot types.
-However, the navigation methods are still limited by the scarcity of suitable training data and suffer from poor computational scaling.
+Recent results suggest that splitting topological navigation into robot-independent and robot-specific components improves navigation performance by enabling the robot-independent part to be trained with data collected by robots of different types.
+However, the navigation methods' performance is still limited by the scarcity of suitable training data and they suffer from poor computational scaling.
 In this work, we present~\methodname, subdividing the robot-independent part into navigation-specific and generic computer vision components.
 We utilize visual place recognition for the subgoal selection of the topological navigation pipeline.
 This makes subgoal selection more efficient and enables leveraging large-scale datasets from non-robotics sources, increasing training data availability.
-Bayes filtering, enabled by place recognition, further improves navigation performance by increasing the temporal consistency of subgoals.
-Our experimental results verify the design and the new model obtains a \SI{76}{\percent} higher success rate in indoor and \SI{23}{\percent} higher in outdoor navigation tasks with higher computational efficiency.
+Bayesian filtering, enabled by place recognition, further improves navigation performance by increasing the temporal consistency of subgoals.
+Our experimental results verify the design and the new method obtains a \SI{76}{\percent} higher success rate in indoor and \SI{23}{\percent} higher in outdoor navigation tasks with higher computational efficiency.